r-hub/blog/content/post/2022-09-01-r-dependency/index.md

     R (>= 3.5.0)
 ```

-# How to choose on which version you should depend?
+# Which minimum R version your package should depend on?

 There are different strategies to choose on which R version your package should depend: